Generic selectors

 To receive audio and video, add a Zoom Meeting source in the Sources column for each participant you want to add to your production:

-Select Participant
+Select Zoom Participant

 There are a couple of “special” participants: